shubhraj29/Building-an-AI-model-using-Python-and-Scikit-learn/README.md

  - Running predictions on the model
  - Evaluating and visualizing model performance

-## The following libraries will be used
+## The following libraries will be used:

  - pandas for managing the data.
  - numpy for mathematical operations.